kmkr/splendid-nudibranch/content.md

 Location Dumaguete, The Philippines
 Latin Pseudoceros ferrugineus
 Tags 2013 worm
 Description Flatworms lack circulatory and respiratory organs (such as gills), and respiration is performed by diffusion through the worm's entire surface.
 They are somewhat similar to nudibranchs in appearance, but the similarity is only superficial.
-It's easy to distinguish them by the lack of antennas/rhinophores, that they generally move faster and are flat - obviously.
+It's easy to distinguish them by the lack of antennas/rhinophores, that they generally move faster.
+And they are also flat.

 DSC00974.jpg